ananya-sampat/bermudan-asian-option-ml/README.md

 # Learning Exercise Policies for Bermudan Asian Options

-**Can a more sophisticated machine-learning model make better early-exercise decisions, or does choosing the right financial state matter more?**
+**Can a more sophisticated machine learning model make better early exercise decisions, or does choosing the right financial state matter more?**

 This project studies that question for a Bermudan arithmetic-average